TykTechnologies/tyk-operator/config/samples/09-federation/README.md

 SuperGraph CRD takes subgraph_refs and schema values for your supergraph. `subgraph_refs` is an array of SubGraph CRD references which expects the name and namespace of the referenced subgraph.
+If `namespace` is not specified, Operator will check SubGraphs in the current namespace.

 Tyk Operator will update your SuperGraph ApiDefinition when one of the subgraphs that you reference in `subgraph_refs` changes.